Universal Design for Learning: Designing Learning Experiences That Engage and Challenge All Students

 Goal: Students will read the textbook chapter, listen and take notes in class, conduct research, and give an oral presentation.

-Help Mr. Schlotzsky evaluate the components of his instruction and remove barriers that may create roadblocks to students’ learning.
+Help Mr. Schlotzsky evaluate the components of his instruction and remove barriers that might create roadblocks to students’ learning.

 - Rewrite the goal so that it adheres to the notion of “clear goals, multiple means.”